-Each class will have a behaviour log where incidents of unacceptable behaviour will be recorded.
+Each class will have a behaviour log where incidents of inappropriate behaviour will be recorded.
 These logs will record where a pupil has progressed through the steps outlined above but also more serious incidents which occur.
 They will record the name and gender of the pupil; the date, time and location of the incident; a description of what happened and of actions taken.

 If a child receives three entries into the behaviour log in a short amount of time (ie the period roughly equivalent to half a term), the class teacher will request a meeting with their parents and / or carers to discuss ways in which to improve behaviour.
-If the child continues to receive entries into the behaviour log, the child will move onto the Behaviour Support Pathway outlined below.
+If the child continues to receive entries into the behaviour log, the Behaviour Support Pathway, outlined below, will be followed.